MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-problems/dom-leaks.md

 <!-- article covers both tools during Oct 17, 2024 - Jan 15, 2025, then remove Detached Elements tool content & tabset -->

-The **Detached Elements** feature finds and displays all of the detached elements on a web page.
+The **Detached Elements** feature finds and displays all of the detached elements on a webpage.

-Use the **Detached elements** feature to find detached elements that the browser cannot garbage-collect, and locate the JavaScript object that is still referencing the detached element.
-By changing your JavaScript to release the element, you reduce the number of detached elements on your page.
+To increase the performance of your webpage, use the **Detached elements** feature to find detached elements that the browser can't garbage-collect, and then locate the JavaScript object that's still referencing the detached element.
+Then change your JavaScript to release the element, to reduce the number of detached elements on your webpage, increasing webpage performance and responsiveness.

-A memory leak can occur in your application when an element is no longer attached to the Document Object Model (DOM) tree, but is still referenced by some JavaScript running on the page.
+A memory leak can occur in your application when an element is no longer attached to the Document Object Model (DOM) tree, but is still referenced by some JavaScript running on the webpage.
 These elements are called *detached elements*.
 For the browser to garbage-collect (GC) the detached element, the element must not be referenced from the DOM tree or from JavaScript code.

-Memory issues affect page performance, including memory leaks, memory bloat, and frequent garbage collections.
+Memory issues affect webpage performance, including memory leaks, memory bloat, and frequent garbage collections.
 Symptoms for your users include:

-*  The performance of a page gets progressively worse over time.
+*  The performance of a webpage gets progressively worse over time.
-*  The performance of a page is consistently bad.
+*  The performance of a webpage is consistently bad.
-*  The performance of a page is delayed or appears to pause frequently.
+*  The performance of a webpage is delayed or appears to pause frequently.

 See also:
 * [Discover detached DOM tree memory leaks with Heap Snapshots](index.md#discover-detached-dom-tree-memory-leaks-with-heap-snapshots) in _Fix memory problems_.